b97jre/RNAseqcourse/Labs/mapping_reads.md

 Read below for the flags we use for this exercise.
 Remember to change filenames accordingly so that you can run your program properly and know which files you have used.

-To load the STAR module on UPPMAX, execute

-     module load bioinfo-tools
-     module load star

 Now you can map the reads from one of the samples (or several; it's up to you which ones) using a command such as the one below.